RickTaylor79/Xpander-Construction-Kit/README.md

 3. Open EXS24 and select "Refresh Library" in the Library pane
 4. Select patches under "User Patches" in the library panel

+**Logic Smart Controls**

+1. Copy the folder "Logic Stacks" to Music/Audio Music Apps/Patches/Instrument
+2. In Logic create a new "Stack Track" and select "Summing"
+3. Select patches under "User Patches" in the library panel
+4. Open Smart Controls to edit the patch

 **Kontakt**

 1. Move the Audio and NKI folders to where ever you like